What are long-chain fatty acid oxidation disorders (LC-FAOD)?

 LC-FAOD are inherited genetic conditions.

 Fatty acid oxidation disorders (FAOD) are inherited conditions.
-For each condition, an enzyme that helps the body use stored fat for energy is missing or defective.
+For each condition, an enzyme that helps the body use fat for energy is defective.

 LC-FAOD disrupt normal metabolism.